amiraliemami/SDG-Modelling/README.md

 This submission consists of working with World Bank and UN data relating to the SDGs.
 Data wrangling, restructuring, visualisation, modelling, and Principal Component Analysis is performed.

+### Data

+Please note that the raw data from the UN Database that was used in this repo can be accessed directly from [here](https://unstats.un.org/sdgs/indicators/database/) and is not included.
+This should be placed in /data/new.

 ### Structure

 It is comprised of 6 components: